erictt/computer-science-learning/source/_posts/cs6210/lesson-05.md

 ### Distributed Mutual Exclusion (ME) Lock Algorithm

 * In a distributed system, we don't have a shared memory to facilitate lock implementation.
 So we'll use Lamport Clocks to implement a lock.
-* Every process will have a queue data structure ordered by the “**Happened Before**” relationship.
-* Any process that needs to **acquire the lock** will send a message to all the other processes with its time stamp as the request time.
-* Each other process will put the request in its queue, and then acknowledges the request.
+* The algorithm involves each process maintaining a private queue ordered by the **“Happened Before”** relationship.
+When a process wants to request a lock, it sends a message with its timestamp to all other processes.
+Upon receiving a request, a process inserts it into its local queue based on the timestamp and sends an acknowledgment back.
+- A process can decide if it has the lock if its request is at **the top of its local queue**, and it has either received acknowledgments from all other nodes or all requests it has received so far have later timestamps.
+To release the lock, the process removes its request from its queue, sends an unlock message to all other processes, and they **remove the corresponding entry** from their queues.
-* If we have a tie (Two processes sent the same time stamp), we break it by giving priority to the process with higher ID.
+	- If we have a tie (Two processes sent the same time stamp), we break it by giving priority to the process with higher ID.
 * **A process knows that it has the lock if**:
     - Its request is **on top of the queue**.
     - It has **already received acknowledges** from the other processes; or all lock requests from other nodes are later than mine.
-    - NOTE that this is being done locally.
+    - NOTE: this is being done by checking the queue in the local node.
-* Whenever a process wants to release a lock, it **sends an unlock message** to all other processes.
-* When the other processes receive the unlock message, they remove the **process entry** from their queues.
-* The algorithm assumptions:
+* The algorithm assumes:
     - Message arrive in order.
     - There's no message loss.
-    - The queues are totally ordered.
+    - The queues are **totally ordered**.
 * Message complexity base on the assumptions above $\text{𝑇𝑜𝑡𝑎𝑙} = 3(𝑁 − 1)$:
     - $𝑁 − 1$ request messages.
     - $𝑁 − 1$ acknowledge messages.
     - $𝑁 − 1$ unlock messages.
 * Can we do better?
-    - If a process $𝑖$ lock request precedes another process $𝑗$ lock request in the queue, we can defer the acknowledgement of $𝑖$ and use the unlock message itself as an acknowledgement for $𝑗$.
+    - If a process $𝑖$ lock request precedes another process $𝑗$ lock request in the queue, we can defer the acknowledgment of $𝑖$ and use the unlock message itself as an acknowledgment for $𝑗$.
-        - combine with unlock => $2(N-1)$
+        - Combine with unlock => $2(N-1)$

 ### Lamport Physical Clock